-Protected characteristic has been assessed as having medium or high negative Is there a Geographical impact?
-If so, please explain -use list below to identify geographical Short explanation of mitigating actions
+Protected characteristic • Is there a Geographical impact?
+If so, please explain -use list below to identify geographical area(s) Short explanation of mitigating actions N/A none identified

-impact identify geographical

-area(s)

-N/A none identified

 If you have specified mitigations as part of the assessment, now consider reviewing the impact severity/risk assessment.